-Yes exercise is essential in the journey to reaching perfection in terms of body composition, however it can’t be done with exercise alone, and in fact needs to be worked in with a healthy, well balanced diet.
+Yes exercise is essential in the journey to reaching perfection in terms of body composition, however it can’t be done with exercise alone, and in fact needs to be worked in with a healthy, well balanced diet (nutrition).
 It is no secret that having the perfect body composition and looking good results from a lower body fat percentage and higher proportion of lean muscle mass.
 In athletes and people with athletic figures this is achieved through having three things: a good strength and conditioning regime, a high metabolic rate, and a well-balanced diet.

 A well-structured strength and conditioning program can tick off not only the exercise section, but significantly improve metabolic rate.
 Metabolism is affected by genetics, age, gender, and body size and composition.
 So where does exercise come in?
 The thermic effect of exercise, which is defined as the energy expended during physical activity, actually increases metabolism by around 10%.
 In addition, not only is metabolism increased while exercise is being undertaken, it will remain elevated for up to 24 hours post exercise due to the increased energy required for recovery and adaptation processes.

 Diet and the foods we eat can also increase the metabolic rate through a process known as thermogenesis, which is the energy used for digestion, absorption, transport, and storage of food that has been eaten.
 It is important however that food is consumed at the right time and in the right amounts.